<?xml version="1.0" encoding="UTF-8"?>

 <blockquote><p><strong>WARNING!</strong></p></blockquote>

 <p>There is no guaranty this method works all the time.
-While doing this repair you may damage the motherboard and make it unrepairable.
-Also, you may damage the laptop while taking it apart.<br />
+While doing this repair you may damage the motherboard and make it unrepairable.<br />

 If you don&#8217;t feel comfortable doing this repair, take your laptop to the repair shop.</p>